Pantonym/DV300_Term1/README.md

 `  </div>`
 `</mat-card>`

-6. Inventory Stock Section - Inventory Displaying
+6. Inventory Stock Section - Inventory Displaying (Group Mate Responsibility: Nico)
 * Using the methods listed above in point 4 and 5, the stock information is shown depending on which warehouse is selected.

-7. Inventory Stock Section - Inventory Navigation
+7. Inventory Stock Section - Inventory Navigation (Group Mate Responsibility: Nico)
 * Using the methods listed above in point 4 and 5, the stock changes depending on which warehouse is selected.

-8. Inventory Stock Section - Inventory Information
+8. Inventory Stock Section - Inventory Information (Group Mate Responsibility: Nico)
 * Displaying the Name, Category, Amount and Image:
 `<mat-card class="card">`
 `  <div style="padding: 5px;">`